SCRDet++: Detecting Small, Cluttered and Rotated Objects via Instance-Level Feature Denoising and Rotation Loss Smoothing: The Proposed Method

-In contrast, rotation detection needs to carefully address the boundary problem.
-In particular, there exists the boundary problem for the angle regression, as shown in Fig.~\ref{fig:example1}.
-It shows that an ideal form of regression (the blue box rotates counterclockwise to the red box), but the loss of this situation is very large due to the periodicity of angular (PoA) and exchangeability of edges (EoE).
-Therefore, the model has to be regressed in other complex forms like in Fig.~\ref{fig:example2} (such as the blue box rotating clockwise while scaling $w$ and $h$), increasing the difficulty of regression, as shown in Fig.~\ref{fig:bad_case}.
-We introduce the IoU constant factor $\frac{|-\log(IoU)|}{|L_{reg}(v_{j}^{'},v_{j})|}$ in the traditional smooth L1 loss to perfectly solve this problem, as shown in Eq. \ref{eq:multitask_loss_r}.
+It should be noted that indirect regression is a simpler way to avoid boundary problems.

+In order to better solve the boundary problem, we introduce the IoU constant factor $\frac{|-\log(IoU)|}{|L_{reg}(v_{j}^{'},v_{j})|}$ in the traditional smooth L1 loss, as shown in Eq. \ref{eq:multitask_loss_r}.
 This new loss function is named IoU-smooth L1 loss.
-It can be seen that in the boundary case, the loss function is approximately equal to $|-\log(IoU)|\approx0$, eliminating the sudden increase in loss caused by $|L_{reg}(v_{j}^{'},v_{j})|$, as shown in Fig.~\ref{fig:good_case}.
+It can be seen that in the boundary case, the loss function is approximately equal to $|-\log(IoU)|\approx0$, eliminating the sudden increase in loss caused by $|L_{reg}(v_{j}^{'},v_{j})|$, as shown in Fig. \ref{fig:good_case}.
 The new regression loss can be divided into two parts: $\frac{L_{reg}(v_{j}^{'},v_{j})}{|L_{reg}(v_{j}^{'},v_{j})|}$ determines the direction of gradient propagation, and $|-\log(IoU)|$ for the magnitude of gradient.
 In addition, using IoU to optimize location accuracy is consistent with IoU-dominated metric, which is more straightforward and effective than coordinate regression.

-where $IoU$ denotes the overlap of the prediction box and ground-truth.
+where IoU is the overlap of prediction and ground-truth.